EmilPopovic/Projekt-Gaj/README.md

 ### Installing requirements

+Shteff requires `python 3.7` or greater.

 To use this bot, you'll need to install all of the requirements from requirements.txt.
-You can use `pip` to install requirements.
+You can use `pip` in your terminal to install requirements.

 ```
 pip install library-name